 COMMISSIONER TOM S. RAMSEY, P.E.

 Commissioner Tom Ramsey was elected to serve as County Commissioner for Harris County Precinct 3 in November of 2020.
-His office is responsible for maintaining approximately 47% of all unincorporated Harris County roads.
-This includes 6,750 lane miles of roadway, 68 parks, 10 Community and Nature Centers, and 9 hike and bike trails, including the nation's longest urban-forested corridor - the Spring Creek Greenway.
-Commissioner Ramsey's Engineering team currently manages $390M worth of construction in capital improvement projects.
+His office is responsible for maintaining approximately 47% of all unincorporated Harris County, the largest percentage of all County Commissioners.
+This includes nearly 6,800 lanes miles of roadway, 69 parks, and 10 Community and Nature Centers.
+Commissioner Ramsey's Engineering team currently manages approximately $760M worth of infrastructure projects.

-Ramsey served as the Mayor of Spring Valley Village from 2012-2020.
-During his tenure, he reduced the city's tax rate by 21%, invested more than $38 million in infrastructure, and oversaw Spring Valley's climb to becoming the safest neighborhood in Harris County, according to FBI statistics.
-In 2017, he was awarded Public Official of the Year by the University of Houston.
-A trusted expert who is often called upon by community leaders, he served on the Harris County Storm Water Task Force and the Imelda Assistance Fund Board.
+As Mayor of Spring Valley Village from 2012-2020, Ramsey reduced the city's tax rate by 21%, and oversaw Spring Valley's climb to becoming the safest neighborhood in Harris County, according to FBI statistics.
+In 2017, he was awarded Public Official of the Year by the University of Houston, and in 2023, he was named Engineer of the Year by Houston Area Engineering Societies.